turicumzwingli/turicum/_texts/vondempredigtamt.md

 With this writing, I aim to show—through their very own actions—that they are not sent by God.
 What they do should not be allowed in any congregation unless it has the full, united approval of the entire church community.

-Although this book is titled On the Office of Preaching, I will also—God willing—discuss the nature of teaching more broadly, especially as it was practiced in the time of the holy apostles.
+Although this book is titled *On the Office of Preaching*, I will also—God willing—discuss the nature of teaching more broadly, especially as it was practiced in the time of the holy apostles.

 To begin, let us reflect on Paul’s words in Ephesians 4:11–14: